 Check back for updates as additional sites may be added and schedule changes may occur.

-Generous private support for CityParks Everyday Play is provided by the Thompson Family Foundation, The Linda B. and Howard S. Stern Family Foundation, The Dick’s Sporting Goods Foundation, and The Venable Foundation.
-Generous public support is provided by the NYC Council.
+Generous private support for CityParks Everyday Play is provided by the Thompson Family Foundation, The Linda B. and Howard S. Stern Family Foundation, Neuberger Berman Foundation, and The Venable Foundation.
 In partnership with NYC Parks.
+Generous public support is provided by the NYC Council under the leadership of Speaker Adrienne Adams, with special thanks to Council Member Ari Kagan and Council Member Marjorie Velázquez.

 At City Parks Foundation, our mission is to encourage New Yorkers to use their neighborhood parks by offering free environmental education, arts, sports, and community-building programs that bring people into their local green spaces.
 Please give now if you can—we know that city parks will continue to thrive when all New Yorkers get involved.